OldemarRodriguez/riemannian_stats/README.md

 ## 🔍 Testing

 The package includes a suite of unit tests located in the `tests/` directory.

-To run the tests, ensure [pytest](https://pytest.org/) is installed and run:
+To run the tests, make sure [pytest](https://pytest.org/) is installed and that you are in the **root directory** of the project (the one containing both the `riemannian_stats/` package and the `tests/` folder).

+Then run:

 ```bash
 pytest